NehaSJ99/resume_bot_2.0/README.md

 # Resume Bot 2.0

 **Resume Bot 2.0** is an intelligent, resume-aware assistant built using an **adaptive Retrieval-Augmented Generation (RAG)** architecture.
-This is a updated version of my previos repo (https://github.com/NehaSJ99/resume-chatbot) of traditional RAG.
+This is a updated version of my previous repo (https://github.com/NehaSJ99/resume-chatbot) of traditional RAG.
 It answers user questions about a candidate’s professional background (such as work experience, projects, and achievements) by dynamically retrieving relevant information from a PDF resume and validating generated responses.

 ## Overview